20 LA Restaurants With Great Views

 LA has smog, sprawl, and a lack of left-turn arrows, but when you get past all that, this city can be pretty scenic.
 We have mountains everywhere, sandy beaches, and that giant blue thing we call the Pacific Ocean.
 LA’s patio game is strong, but some spots have views that take it to the next level.
-Whether you’re trying to impress a boss, a visiting friend, or you simply want to stare at some cool sh*t for a few hours, here are 22 restaurants with views that’ll remind you why this city is so great.
+Whether you’re trying to impress a boss, a visiting friend, or you simply want to stare at something cool for a few hours, here are 20 restaurants with views that’ll remind you why this city is so great.

 Here’s the thing about the Rooftop By JG—it’s located on top of the Waldorf Astoria in Beverly Hills, which means a meal here will cost more than whatever it takes to keep that giant fountain at Wilshire and Santa Monica going year-round.
-Here’s the other thing about this place—it has one of the most objectively jaw-dropping views in the entire city.
+And here’s the other thing about this place—it has one of the most objectively jaw-dropping views in the entire city.
 Here's your plan of attack when it comes to food: skip it.
 The generic salad and roasted chicken-filled menu is mediocre.
-Head to the nearly 360-degree space for a few cocktails as the sunsets.
+Head to the nearly 360-degree space for a few cocktails as the sun sets.
 It’s our go-to spot when we really want to show off the city to family and friends, but that said, we also leave with a little more love for LA, too.

 Melrose Place (the street, not the restaurant) is LA’s playground for people who like to sip cocktails on rooftops and show off how much Saint Laurent they own.
 For that reason alone, Melrose Place (the restaurant, not the street), is a perfect fit for the neighborhood.
-The new two-story restaurant is bright and airy with tons of mid-century modern design touches that look great on social media, and the Soho House-esque crowd buzzing around the bar will remind you that you’re not, in fact, a Wilhelmina model.
+The two-story restaurant is bright and airy with tons of mid-century modern design touches that look great on social media, and the Soho House-esque crowd buzzing around the bar will remind you that you’re not, in fact, a Wilhelmina model.
 But the rooftop patio is worth a visit.
 With its own bar area, plush pink booths, fire features, and panoramic views of The Hills, it’s the ideal place when you’re in the mood to be glamorous and pretend the only thing you have to do next week is maybe fly to Milan.

 Located on top of The Hoxton, Cabra has all the requisite Downtown rooftop amenities—great skyline views, a semi-rowdy crowd full of questionable hat choices, and a pool that someone’s absolutely going to fall into.
 But what sets Cabra apart from the pack is the food.
-Run by the chef from nearby Girl & The Goat, Cabra’s Peruvian-leaning menu is filled with light, shareable small plates that are great for large packs of friends and won’t fill you up to the point where you can’t go out afterwards.
+Run by the chef from nearby Girl & The Goat, Cabra’s Peruvian-leaning menu is filled with light, shareable small plates that are great for large packs of friends and won’t fill you up to the point where you can’t go out afterward.
 There are definitely some bigger dishes, such as the excellent pork shank with tangerine salad and crispy potatoes, but we recommend sticking mostly to the “Cold Stuff.”
 Here’s where you’ll find everything from salmon ceviche with pistachio to tuna tiradito topped with passionfruit and jicama.

 It seems like every other week a new, impressive hotel opens up on the Sunset Strip.
 The latest is The Pendry.
 The massive complex is actually a mix of hotel rooms, private residences, and several different restaurants, but you want to head right up to the rooftop restaurant, Merois, where you’ll be treated to views of the Hills, Downtown, and even Catalina when the smog hits just right.
 The Wolfgang Puck-helmed restaurant isn’t reinventing the wheel, but its seafood-heavy menu is filled with dishes like seared scallops, charred octopus, and other things that taste great as you watch the sunset over the city.